mapbox/tableauGeocode/README.md

 You need to have Docker installed on your platform: [Mac](https://docs.docker.com/docker-for-mac/install/) / [Windows](https://docs.docker.com/docker-for-windows/)

 ### Geocoding in Prep

-The Dockerized version of TabPy includes a validated script (`geocode.py`) for running geocodes at scale.
-This is copied to TabPy on build.
-Unless you wish to [customize](#customization), you do not need worry about this script.

 To get started run the following command